FCC: Fully Connected Correlation for One-Shot Segmentation: Abstract

 \section{Abstract}

-Few-shot segmentation~(FSS) aims to segment the target object in a query image using only a small set of support images and masks.
-Therefore, having strong prior information for the target object using the support set is essential for guiding the initial training of FSS, which leads to the success of few-shot segmentation in challenging cases, such as when the target object shows considerable variation in appearance, texture, or scale across the support and query images.
-Previous methods have tried to obtain prior information by creating correlation maps from pixel-level correlation on final-layer or same-layer features.
-However, we found these approaches can offer limited and partial information when advanced models like Vision Transformers are used as the backbone.
-Vision Transformer encoders have a multi-layer structure with identical shapes in their intermediate layers.
-Leveraging the feature comparison from all layers in the encoder can enhance the performance of few-shot segmentation.
-We introduce FCC~(Fully Connected Correlation) to integrate pixel-level correlations between support and query features, capturing associations that reveal target-specific patterns and correspondences in both same-layers and cross-layers.
+One-shot segmentation~(OSS) aims to segment the target object in a query image using only one set of support image and mask.
+Therefore, having strong prior information for the target object using the support set is essential to guide the initial training of OSS, which leads to the success of one-shot segmentation in challenging cases, such as when the target object shows considerable variation in appearance, texture, or scale across the support and query images.
+To enrich this prior knowledge, we introduce FCC~(Fully Connected Correlation) which integrates pixel-level correlations between support and query features, capturing associations that reveal target-specific patterns and correspondences in both same-layers and cross-layers.
 FCC captures previously inaccessible target information, effectively addressing the limitations of support mask.
-Our approach consistently demonstrates state-of-the-art performance on PASCAL, COCO, and domain shift tests.
+Our approach consistently demonstrates state-of-the-art performance in the PASCAL, COCO, and domain shift tests, while also notably accelerating model convergence.
 We conducted an ablation study and cross-layer correlation analysis to validate FCC's core methodology.
-These findings reveal the effectiveness of FCC in enhancing prior information and overall model performance.
+These findings reveal the effectiveness of FCC in enhancing prior information and overall model performance for OSS\footnote{Our code is available at: https://github.com/moonsh/FCC-Fully-Connected-Correlation-for-Few-Shot-Segmentation}.